linuxmint/blueberry/README.md

 ## Introduction

-A Bluetooth configuration tool.
+A wrapper application to use gnome-bluetooth outside of GNOME.

-Depends on gnome-bluetooth 3.14.
+Depends on gnome-bluetooth >= 3.14 and <= 41.

 ---